 - Your resources should be more scholarly or professionally reviewed in nature.

 - You should include a range of resources from a variety of sources.

 - You must include, at minimum, 6 resources in your post, at least 2 of which must be scholarly resources (based in research).

-- Synthesize (place in relation to, bring together themes with, how relates to other resources) that resource to other topics/discussions/readings from the course.
+- Synthesize (place in relation to, bring together themes with, relate to other resources) information to other topics/discussions/readings/experiences.

 - Engage thoughtfully, critically and originally with one or more of the course topics.